How do you price a job?

 After the shoot there is a varying degree of digital post-production to optimize files, balance colour and contrast, check perspective and digitally 'enhance' when necessary.
 We feel it is an important stage which should not be rushed.
 Our aim is to supply strong, impeccably prepared images which impress, inspire and have maximum visual impact.
 We always shoot raw and process in 16bit.

-High resolution TIFF files and low resolution JPG files are output to DVD and shipped by courier, or output via FTP, typically within a week of the shoot or sooner by arrangement if there are deadlines to meet.
+High and low resolution files are delivered via FTP, typically within a week of the shoot or sooner by arrangement if there are deadlines to meet.

 Are you a location or studio photographer?